Fersca/Fersca/README.md

 - 👀 I’m interested in computers, programming, math, physics, electronics, languages, science, soccer, etc.
 - 🌱 I’m currently learning italian, Java 19, security, etc.
 - 💞️ I’m looking to collaborate on whatever interesting project.
-- 📫 How to reach me: throw email or linkedin.
+- 📫 How to reach me: through email or linkedin.

 <!---
 Fersca/Fersca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.